sebadv/LitterRobot4Card/README.md

 ## Upcoming Features

 - Visual representation of litter and waste levels similar to the Whisker app
-- Support for multiple pet weight tracking (for households with multiple pets)
 - More UI improvements and customization options

 ## Installation